arinet/HandlebarDocs/README.md

 ## Introduction
 Our templates run through a [Handlebar.Net](https://github.com/rexm/Handlebars.Net) templating engine which is based on [Handlebarsjs](http://handlebarsjs.com).

 Handlebars is built upon the [mustache expression engine](http://mustache.github.io/mustache.5.html).
-The primary notion behind the expression engine is that you can inject model data into ny arbitrary string by simplay wrapping the object in {{}}s.
+The operating principle of the expression engine is that you can inject model data into any arbitrary string by wrapping the object in "mustaches" ```{{}}```.

 ## Expressions
 [http://handlebarsjs.com/expressions.html](http://handlebarsjs.com/expressions.html)